Alex-Guha/Alex-Guha/README.md

 - Hi, I’m @Alex-Guha
-- I’m interested in AI
+- I’m fascinated by machine learning and computation neuroscience.
-- I’m currently playing around with neural networks
+- Recently, I have been looking into computational cognitive science, cognitive architectures, biologically plausible neural networks.
-- How to reach me: alexandersguha@gmail.com
+- I subscribe to the ultimate goal of Artificial General Intelligence